List of Guides

 AT THE SALE

-(i) We shall have complete discretion as to the way a lot is described and illustrated in the catalog or any condition report, the place and manner sale; the decision as to which person should be admitted to the auction, and as to which bids should be accepted; whether expert advice should be sought; and the combination or division of goods for sale.
+(i) We shall have complete discretion as to the way a lot is described and illustrated in the catalogue or any condition report, the place and manner sale; the decision as to which person should be admitted to the auction, and as to which bids should be accepted; whether expert advice should be sought; and the combination or division of goods for sale.

 (ii) Any estimate given, orally or in writing, is a matter of opinion only and is not an assurance in relation to the price that the lot will eventually fetch.